 As noted above, Rover conducted surveys in 2015 to identify cave and portal openings to address the potential for bat presence within workspaces during the fall swarming, winter hibernation, and spring staging seasons.
-According to Rover, portal surveys at these locations were to be conducted in Fall 2015 to document species presence or probable absence.
-No update on these surveys has been provided to date.
+Portal surveys at these locations did not identify any suitable winter hibernacula for northern long-eared bats.